 User Error Rate

 The user error rate is the number of users who made a mistake while doing a task, such as navigating to the wrong part of a website or an unsuccessful attempt to enter the email address in the contact form.
-It’s a good indicator of user performance as well as for how user-friendly your website or webapp really is.
+It’s a good indicator of the effectiveness of your website, user performance as well as for how user-friendly your website or webapp really is.
 Errors are closely related to usability issues.
 In fact, usability is the source of errors, so a high error rate means that you have serious usability problems.
-However, you need to be very specific as what actions are perceived as errors.
+However, you need to be very specific as to what actions are perceived as errors.